 Welcome to my website.
-I am a Lecturer in the School of International Relations at the University of St Andrews.
+I am a Senior Lecturer in the School of International Relations at the University of St Andrews.
 Previously, I was a Postdoctoral Prize Research Fellow at Nuffield College, University of Oxford, and a Predoctoral Fellow with the Program on Order, Conflict, and Violence at Yale University’s MacMillan Center for International and Area Studies.
-I received my DPhil (PhD) from the University of Oxford, where I co-founded the Oxford Central Africa Forum.
+I received my DPhil (PhD) from the University of Oxford.

 One of my main research interests concerns state support for rebel groups.
 My International Security article on the Congo Wars argues that rulers in post–Cold War Africa often form alliances with rebel groups abroad to alleviate threats to their political survival at home.
 Going beyond this article in terms of both time period and theoretical focus, my ongoing book project, “Revolutionary Sponsors,” investigates African revolutionary leaders and their support for rebel groups since independence.
 The research I conducted in the Democratic Republic of Congo (DRC), Rwanda, and Uganda also resulted in an African Affairs article on status competition and the direct interstate clashes between Rwanda and Uganda in the DRC.